caseif/libarp/doc/SPEC.md

 Each part file must be named as follows: `<package name>.part###.arp`.
 For example, part 2 of package foo will be named `foo.part002.arp`.
 This naming convention is not required for the first part.

-Each part must begin with a 16-byte [Part Header](#part-header) (described below), which will be ignored in the calculation of offsets.
-(For example, if each part is `1000` bytes and the body begins at byte `500`, the data at body offset `600` will be physically located at byte `116` of the second part).
+Each part must begin with a 16-byte [Part Header](#part-header) (described below).
+The body section corresponding to the part immediately follows this header.

 ### File Layout